-72% of the respondents said that they had easy access to essential items (fruits /vegetable/grocery) in their vicinity, while 5 % said they had access but the ration shops were crowded, a major concern towards social distancing in Figure 17.
+72% of the respondents said that they had easy access to essential items (fruits /vegetable/grocery) in their vicinity, while 5% said they had access but the ration shops were crowded, a major concern towards social distancing in Figure 15.
+23% of the slum residents did not have access to essential items in their vicinity, which could be major concern during lockdowns.